Last updated on January 31st, 2023 at 06:45 am

 Kratom may be effective against pain.
 Also, herb can be less addictive than conventional opioids makes it all the more attractive as a pain-relief medication.
 However, note that kratom is only effective if consumed in moderation.

-Tammy Taylor is a full-time content marketing specialist.
+Author Bio: Tammy Taylor is a full-time content marketing specialist.
 She has been closely studying the cannabis industry trends for quite some time.
 She is currently working with Kratom Krush and She has worked for various domains before coming to the cannabis industry like toolsclick.
-When she is not working, Tammy likes to work out, trying new foods and playing with her dog.
+When she is not working, Tammy likes to work out, try new foods and play with her dog.